 Pro’s – Diversity (Can be your everyday vehicle and your Bug Out Vehicle), Good carry capacity, Good range, Decent off-road capability depending on model and set up, Can double as a place to sleep for a small family.

 Con’s – Not very fuel efficient, requires fuel, Cannot handle extreme terrain unless modified

 5. BMW R 1200 GS Adventure:

 This BMW Motorcycle is built with the extreme in mind.
-With an 8.7 Gallon fuel tank and an estimated cruising range of 465 miles, compared to other motorcycles this thing can go along ways before it becomes thirsty.
+With an 8.7 Gallon fuel tank and an estimated cruising range of 465 miles, compared to other motorcycles this thing can go along way before it becomes thirsty.
 With 1200cc and 110 Hp, this bike will take you and whatever you can pile on it (including extra gas) almost anywhere.
-It also comes with reinforced aluminium side bags and top case for extra secure storage.
+It also comes with reinforced aluminum side bags and a top case for extra secure storage.